Popular Destinations to Visit During Breaks

 Visiting Grand Canyon is special... but when?

 Many students want to visit Las Vegas and think they will include a trip to the Grand Canyon.
-This is a bad idea any time of year.
-Consider the travel time involved from three different cities, each easy to get to by plane:
+But, this is not the best city to access the canyon.
+Consider the travel time involved from three different airport arrival cities:

 From Las Vegas NV 4.5 hrs drive to the park